ckan/ckanext-datastorer/README.rst

 Configuration
 -------------

-The only configuration that is is nee
+The only configuration that is is needed

     ckan.webstore_url=http://0.0.0.0:5555